 On average, a new hot water heater costs between $260 and $610 for a tank, and between $215 and $1,615 for a tankless not including installation.
 Here are the average prices and pros and cons for each type of water heater:

 |Tankless Water Heater||$215 – $1,615||

 Tank Water Heater Cost

 With a range between $400 and $900, the average homeowner can expect to pay $650 to have a new water heater installed professionally.
-Traditional storage water tank heaters, also known as "boilers", are the most common water heaters installed and are used for central heating and can also heat the water for your home using steam.
+Traditional storage water tank heaters, also known as "boilers," are the most common water heaters installed and are used for central heating and can even heat the water for your home using steam.

-- Initial Cost – Much cheaper to purchase and typically less expensive to install.
+- Initial Cost – Tank heaters are cheaper to purchase and typically less expensive to install.

-- Adequate Supply Capacity – When the right sized tank, there should never be a supply issue.
+- Adequate Supply Capacity – With the right sized tank, there should never be a supply issue.

 - Cost To Use – More expensive to use by as much as 24% to 34% because the 23 to 56 or more gallons of water must be kept hot night and day.

 - Locations – A large place is required for installation, such as a closet, garage, or basement.

 - Life Expectancy – Most warranties only cover water heaters for between 6 and 10 years.

 - Scale In Water Tank – Standard water heaters can potentially build up scale and rust inside the tank over time.